How To Create A Sustainable Wellness Routine

 Get Back To Basics

-Don’t get caught up in fad diets; get quick fit schemes or magic wellness elixirs.
+When creating your wellness routine, don’t get caught up in fad diets, get-fit-quick schemes, or magic wellness elixirs.
 Instead, get back to basics and use proven science when creating your routine.
 Eat healthy food 80% of the time, exercise for 30-40 minutes a day 5-6 times a week, drink water, don’t smoke, limit alcohol and sugar, and get an annual check-up and dental visit.
-These basic common sense things we know to do have been proven to help people stay well, so let’s start with that.

 Incorporate Foods and Exercise You Enjoy